 Term three starts with a course that deals with various key events in the early development of life.
 The course focuses on microfossil groups.
 An excursion provides training in field-based, practical palaeobiology.
 The term ends with a project-based course focusing on the large vertebrate animals.
 The origins of important morphological structures and their function are studied to understand macro-revolutionary processes.
 The programme concludes with a degree project in the form of an independent project that can be done in either Uppsala or Lille.

 Overall, the courses give you a good preparation for graduate, professional or postgraduate studies.

 The teachers in the Master Programme in Earth Science are experts in their respective fields, giving you up-to-date contact with front-line research in an open and creative educational atmosphere.
 The teaching consists of a balanced mix of theoretical and practical work providing experience in both research and industry oriented applications.
 Excursions, fieldwork and study visits are included in some courses.

 Instruction in the Master's programme builds on your experience and knowledge from your previous education.
 You are expected to actively participate and contribute to the learning environment and take responsibility for your own and others learning.
 The teachers are responsible for creating opportunities for active learning at the individual and group level.
 Purposeful and respectful dialogue between teachers and students contributes to constant improvement and development of courses.

 Examination generally includes written exams, complemented by seminar presentations/discussions, project work, laboratory work and field reports.

 The Master Programme in Earth Science, European Palaeobiology Specialisation (Uppsala-Lille), provides good opportunities for a postgraduate education with subsequent research careers, but provides sufficient overall knowledge to meet society's needs of qualified earth scientists.

-The need for earth scientist is increasing in the labor market, primarily in the environmental and natural resources areas, which are growing strongly, both nationally and internationally.
+The need for earth scientist is increasing in the labour market, primarily in the environmental and natural resources areas, which are growing strongly, both nationally and internationally.